dimonkoval/gransoft_swing/README.md

 * Clicking the sort button will sort the presented numbers in a descending order
 * Clicking the sort button again, will change it to increasing order
-* The screen should be updated after each iteration of quick-sort (i.e. re-implement quick- sort; copy/paste of existing implementation is permitted).
+* The screen should be updated after each iteration of quick-sort (i.e. re-implement quick- sort; copy/paste of existing implementation is permitted.
+You need to visualize the sorting process itself, and not just show the finished result.).

 Reset button:
 * Takes back to intro screen.